PavanRangani/docs/docs/prd/search/requirement.md

 ## Overview

 Clarius team mostly searches for Contacts and Companies.
-Also, team would like to be able to search for addresses and phone numbers.
+Also, they want to be able to search for addresses and phone numbers.

 Search only includes Contacts & Companies, phone numbers, and addresses.